All You Need to Know About

 Excel Pivot Tables Tutorials

-Learn how to use Pivot Tables to analyze lots of data and create awesome reports with drag & drop ease.
+Learn how to use Excel Pivot Tables to analyze lots of data and create awesome reports with drag & drop ease.

 Pivot Tables in Excel are one of the most powerful features within Microsoft Excel.
 A Pivot Table allows you to analyze more than 1 million rows of data with just a few mouse clicks, show the results in an easy to read table, “pivot”/change the report layout with the ease of dragging fields around, highlight key information to management and include Charts & Slicers for your monthly presentations.